expresspigeon/blog/src/content/posts/2012/dkim-in-plain-english-and-a-few-internet-terms.md

-Title: DKIM in plain English (and a few Internet terms)
-Date: 2012-04-18 19:45
-Author: Igor Polevoy

 In the previous article [SPF in plain English](spf-in-plain-english-and-a-few-internet-terms), I explained SPF.
 In this post, I'll discuss DKIM.
 Since this is a fairly involved computer process, I have to prepare you by explaining [Public Cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) and